conan-io/docs/cheatsheet.rst

     [build_requires]               # The Conan packages which are used to build the application 7zip/16.00

-    [generators]                   # Generators create build system files that capture the dependency information cmake
+    [generators]                   # Generators create build system files that capture the dependency information, cmake                          # as well as configuration information from Conan settings and options

     [options]                      # Options here override options upstream in the dependency graph boost:shared=True              # Options can be specified on a per-package basis for dependencies poco:shared=True

-    [imports]                      # Copies files from the cache to the application directory bin, *.dll -> ./bin            # Copies all .dll files from the packages' bin/ folder to the local bin/ folder
+    [imports]                      # Copies files from the cache to the current working directory bin, *.dll -> ./bin            # Copies all .dll files from the packages' bin/ folder to the local bin/ folder

 2. Get dependencies and generate build system files via ``conan install``